ygohko/shippugssnn/readme.rst

 =============
 SHIPPU GSS NN
 =============
-SHIPPU GSS is a experimental implemmentation of neural network based automated playing of time attack shooter game.
+SHIPPU GSS is a experimental implementation of neural network based automated playing of time attack shooter game.

 How to execute